KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Preview functionality for a chart

 Furthermore after inserting a chart you can simply move it inside the dashboard just dragging it inside the whole sheet.
-This functionalitu is available for a whatever widget you need to use.
+This functionality is available for a whatever widget you need to use.
 See below image.

 .. figure:: media/image042.png

- Just go with the mouse over the tree lines and little hand let you move your widget.
+ Just go with the mouse over the two vertical dotted lines and little hand appears to move your widget.

 **Activity Gauge**